How to Add Intro Music to a Podcast

 Match the loudness and export

 Once the intro sits well, finish the episode and bring the whole thing to the standard podcast loudness target before exporting, so your music and voice are consistent with other shows.
-Our podcast loudness guide explains the target and how to measure it.
+Our podcast loudness guide explains the target, and our walkthrough on how to master a podcast for loudness standards shows how to apply it across the whole file.
 Then export your final file ready for upload.

 Keep it copyright-safe